Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

 * `show_CAD`
 * `build_TF_coils`

-A full list of accepted abbreviations can be found in the `.flake8` file under `ignore_names`.
+A full list of accepted abbreviations can be found in the `pyproject.toml` file under `ignore_names`.

 We try to stick to descriptive `lower_case_snake_case` argument and local variable names with the general rule that names less than three characters should not be used.